Muhanad-husn/sociorag/docs/phase7_final_testing_report.md

 ## Testing Summary

-A comprehensive end-to-end test was conducted on the SocioGraph system to validate the Phase 7 implementation.
+A comprehensive end-to-end test was conducted on the SocioRAG system to validate the Phase 7 implementation.
 The test included both automated and manual validation of all critical components.

 ### Test Results